lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 </details>

 ## FAQ
+### What happens inside?
+When the current internal state of a class or MonoBehaviour should be saved the exposed data will be serialized and deserialized to create a copy of it.
+When a state should be restored the same process is done.
+Depending on the type of data this would not always be necessary.
+I have renounced to implement an optimized Originator for this kind of data.
+On the one hand it would inflate the package size.
+On the other hand users could forget to switch back to the original version, when data becomes more complex later in the development.
+So an optimized version would only introduce new runtime problems.
 ### How do I know which state is currently in use?
 In some implementations of the Memento pattern I have seen additional fields in the Caretaker class for those tasks.
 Extending the Recovery MonoBehaviours would also be possible.
 But both strategies would violate the Single Responsible Principle<sup>2</sup>.
 That's why I have decided to provide interfaces to monitor any changes.
 So I let the user decide to implement a proper MonoBehaviour to track this data.
 ### What's the advantage of the interfaces to monitor changes?
 The user can decide if his script should handle or forward incoming events.
-To forward events he is complete free in choosing c# delegates, actions, UnityEvents or something completely different, I haven't heared yet.
+To forward events he is free in choosing c# delegates, actions, UnityEvents or something completely different, I haven't heared yet.
+### How can I apply this strategy to my complex classes containing data which should not be serialized.
+1) Create another class to store all of the serializable parts.
+2) Let your complex class implement the provided interface.
+3) Add some custom logic within the required getter and setter methods.
+In general to read and write values.
+Note that you have to create at least one instance of your new class at some point in the application!

 ## Footnotes:
 1) Preliminary name - if you knows a better name or similar solutions, then please let me know it.